rnascunha/xerock/README.md

 # Xerock

 **Xerock** is a set o tools (Linux and Windows) to assist the development of low level communication between devices.
-The plataform aims different kinds of connections, since physical connection (e.g. serial) to network protocols (e.g. TCP, WebSocket).
+The plataform aims different kinds of links, since physical connection (e.g. serial) to network protocols (e.g. TCP, WebSocket).

-The application is divided into *daemon* (this project) and *interface* ([interface project](https://github.com/rnascunha/xerock_web)).
+The application is divided into *daemon* (this project) and *interface* ([daemon project](https://github.com/rnascunha/xerock_web)).
 You can access the *interface* at [this address](https://rnascunha.github.io/xerock/).

-The *daemon* is where the connections/protocols will be running, and at the *interface* you can access *daemons* (as many as you need) to interact/viasualize the data.
+The *daemon* is where the connections/protocols will be running, and at *interface* you can access the *daemons* (as many as you need) to interact/viasualize the data.
 All people connected to the same *daemon* will receive the same data traffic.

 The software is composed by: